jrdeslippe/perfportsite/docs/case_studies/amr/multigrid.md

   * prolongation
   * coarse-grid linear solve (either approximate or exact)

-Although here we will not discuss the details of the geometric multigrid method (an entire literature exists on the topic), we summarize each of these steps below as they pertain to computational algorithms.
+Although here we will not discuss the details of the geometric multigrid method, we summarize each of these steps below as they pertain to computational algorithms.

 ## Relaxation

 A relaxation consists of one or more iterations of an approximate solution to the system of linear equations.
 In geometric multigrid, common algorithms used here include Jacobi and Gauss-Seidel.
 By default, the BoxLib solver uses a variation on Gauss-Seidel called Gauss-Seidel red-black ("GSRB").
+GSRB deviates from the original Gauss-Seidel method by exploiting a symmetry in the data dependence among matrix elements, such that an update sweep of all matrix elements follows a stride-2 pattern rather than stride-1.
+(This property manifests in the innermost loop of the kernel shown below).

 ```fortran
 do k = lo(3), hi(3)